 One of the best features of the Online Trainer Academy course is the multiple learning formats.
-I get told time and time again that the My Personal Trainer Website Learning Centre is awesome but there’s no video.
+I get told time and time again that the My Personal Trainer Website Academy is awesome but there’s no video.
 Some people learn better with video.

 The Online Trainer Academy is both video in the form of a digital portal and text format in the form of a textbook that gets delivered to your door.
 It’s ideal for many learning types and designed in such a way that you must show proof in the form of an exam that you understand a module before you move on to the next.

 Jon was kind enough to send the course materials all the way from Canada to my house in Thailand.
 And it was worth it.
 Delivered to my door was an Online Trainer Academy Text Book, accompanying Course Book to fill in essential business decisions as you learn and a bonus water bottle which was made with surprisingly good quality considering it was free.

 The textbook makes it super easy to learn on the go or without an internet connection and the accompanying course book has sections to fill in your pricing, packaging, lists ideas and epiphanies.

 While most courses provide you with the minimum you need to get the course done, the Online Trainer Academy takes it a step further by providing you with literally everything you need to take action.